jas8424/Power-outage-Analysis-with-ML/README.md

 To explore this question, we will run a permutation test where we shuffle the column of `U.S._STATE`.
 My evaluation metric is accuracy.

 **Null Hypothesis:** Our model is fair.
-Its accuracy among power outages that happened in California or New York is roughly the same. and any differences are likely due to chance.
+Its accuracy among power outages that happened in California or New York is roughly the same and any differences are likely due to chance.

 **Alternative Hypothesis:** Our model is unfair.
 The difference in accuracy among power outages that happened in California or New York is statistically significant.